pittcsc/Documents/Constitution.md

 Unless explicitly agreed upon, all declarations are assumed to contain no stipulations regarding use, distribution, and reclamation.

-## Distribution and Collection of Club Property
+## Distribution of Club Property

 Distribution of club property shall be fair.

+Not all club property is eligible for distribution.

 Restrictions can be put in place by the officer team to restrict access to club property, including but not limited to:
 - Being a member of the officer team
 - Participation in a specific CSC initiative
+- Ability of member to properly store and/or use property (for its intended use) in accordance with all agreements the member is a party of (including the Pitt Residential Handbook)
 - Not having any prior conduct or club property violations

 Members who pass restrictions to possess club property are to be awarded club property by: